Seven-Streams/Seven-Streams/README.md

-# the-seven-streams
-Hello！你好(nə hɔ)!\
+<h1 align="center">Hello!(你好(nə hɔ))!👋, here is The Seven Streams.</h1>
-I'm a student of Shanghai Jiao Tong University,and I major in computer science.\
+I'm a student of Shanghai Jiao Tong University,and major in computer science.

-I'm a green hand,but I will keep learning!
+I'll keep on learning until the farewell bewteen the world and me.